 The BDCA prohibits a person from becoming a shareholder controller of any company licensed under the BDCA unless the person provides written notice to the BMA of his intent to do so and the BMA does not object.
 The definition of shareholder controller is set out in the BDCA but generally refers to a person who, among other things, either alone or with any associate or associates (i) holds 10% or more of the shares in the licensed institution or another company of which it is a subsidiary company; (ii) is entitled to exercise, or control the exercise of 10% or more of the voting power at any general meeting of the licensed institution or another company of which it is such a subsidiary; or (iii) is able to exercise a significant influence over the management of the institution or of another company of which it is a subsidiary by virtue of holding shares in or an entitlement to exercise or control the exercise of the voting power at any general meeting of either the institution or the other company concerned.
-The BDCA distinguishes between shareholder controllers of the following threshold descriptions: "10% shareholder controllers," "20% shareholder controllers," "30% shareholder controllers," "40% shareholder controllers," "50% shareholder controllers," "50% shareholder controllers," and "principal shareholder controllers," who have a 75% or greater interest.
-A person who intends to become a shareholder controller, or a shareholder controller who intends to increase his shareholding/control, meaning generally, ownership of shares or the ability to exercise or control the exercise of voting rights attached to shares, beyond his present threshold, must provide written notice to the BMA that he intends to do so.
-It is an offense not to give this notice.
-The BMA may object to a person's notice of intent to become a shareholder controller of any description or to an existing shareholder controller seeking to increase their control where it appears to the BMA that, among other things, such person is not or is no long
+The BDCA distinguishes between shareholder controllers of the following threshold descriptions: "10% shareholder controllers," "20% shareholder controllers," "30% shareholder controllers," "40% shareholder controllers," "50% shareholder controllers," "50% shareholder controllers," "and "principal shareholder controllers" who have a 75% or greater interest.
+A person who intends to become a shareholder controller, or a shareholder controller who intends to increase his shareholder controllers who have a 75% or greater interest.
+A person who intends to become a shareholder controller, or a shareholder controller who intends to increase his shareholder controllers who have a 75% or greater interest.
+A person who intends to become a shareholder controller, or a shareholder controller who intends to increase his shareholder controller who have a 75% or greater interest.
+A person who intends to become a shareholder controller who have a 75% or greater interest.
+A person who intends to become a shareholder controlle